topgrade-rs/topgrade/.github/ISSUE_TEMPLATE/feature_request.md

 * Which operating systems are supported by this tool?
 * What should Topgrade do to figure out if the tool needs to be invoked?
 * Which exact commands should Topgrade run?
-* Does it have a `--run-type dry` option? i.e., print what should be done and exit
+* Does it have a `--dry-run` option? i.e., print what should be done and exit
 * Does it need the user to confirm the execution?
 And does it provide a `--yes` option to skip this step?